2017 Member Handbook

 Double Shares – If you schedule a Double Share as the result of a Vacation Hold, here’s how it works.
 For Fruit and Veg Shares, just double what the sign above each table says; you are literally doubling you share.
 The same goes for Flower, Bread and Mushroom Shares.
 When you collect your scheduled double share, just take two.
 For our other special shares (Eggs, Cook’s, Cheese), things work a little differently.
 If you schedule a double share and have any of these share types, please read on.

-Egg Share: If you skip an Egg Share week, we will hold your eggs for you.
+Egg Share: If you skip an Egg Share week due to a vacation hold, we will save your eggs for you.
 You can pick them up at your next trip to the depot in the admin tent.
 Check in with your coordinator.
 Please keep in mind that when you pick up your vacation hold eggs, they will be in a special cooler at the admin table labeled with your name.
 Please ask your coordinator.
 If you schedule a double share on a week other than your first trip back to the depot after vacation, bear in mind that you won’t be getting double eggs on that day.

 Pickup Day Changes – You can also change your pickup day (from Tuesday to Thursday or Thursday to Tuesday), or pickup at another depot.
 Even if you are just switching pickup days, it’s still called “Location Change.”
 To accomplish this, please login to your Small Farm Central account, click "Schedule Vacations or Pickup Location Changes" and follow the prompts.
 Requests to alter your pickup day need to be submitted by Saturday night at midnight the weekend before the change.